terryyin/rubygem_digger/notebook/Paper.md

 ![png](output_41_9.png)

-To my surprise, `style_` is top in the list. `style_` is the sum of all coding style finding from RuboCop.
-The abandoned ones have 25% more coding style warnings from RuboCop than the well-maintained ones.
-The 50% standard deviation is relatively still small.
+It was surprising to find `style_` at the top of the list. `style_` is the sum of all coding style issues detected by RuboCop.
+The "abandoned" gems have 25% more coding style warnings compared to the well-maintained ones.
+The standard deviation of 50% is still relatively small.

-By this standard, the second biggest single factor is `avg_ccn`, which is the average cyclomatic complexity per function.
+Similarly, the second biggest single factor is `avg_ccn`, which is the average cyclomatic complexity per function.
 RuboCop's `metrics_perceivedcomplexity` and `metrics_cyclomaticcomplexity` are also in the top ten metrics, but both have 68% error rate.
-It probably because the default configuration for cyclomatic complexity in RuboCop is still too high, which is 7 for perceived complexity and 6 for cyclomatic complexity.
+It is probably because the default configuration for cyclomatic complexity in RuboCop is too high, 7 for perceived complexity and 6 for cyclomatic complexity.

 Reek doesn't perform very well except `reek_total` which is the total number of Reek warnings per KNLOC.
-One of the Reek metrics that seems to make an impact is `DuplicateMethodCall`, which has 69% error rate.
+One of the Reek metrics that seems to make an impact is `DuplicateMethodCall`, but it has 69% error rate.
 As Martin (2009) famously said:
 "duplication is perhaps the root cause of all evils in software."
-Reek seems to perform really well with the particular collection that is abandoned and still having issues on Github.
+Reek seems to perform  well with the particular collection of "abandoned" projects which still have issues on Github.

-The above result might suffer from the accuracy of the labeling if we want to approximate "long time abandoned" software to "unmaintainable" software.
-Below are the comparison when using different labeling specs.

-When using different labeling specification, the results are slightly different, as listed below.
-But the maintained ones are consistently better than the abandon ones, with an exception for `Reek Total` with spec 4.
+The above result might suffer from the accuracy of the labeling if we want to approximate "long abandoned" software to "unmaintainable" software.
+When using different labeling specifications, the results are slightly different, as listed below.
+But the "maintained" ones are consistently better compared to the "abandoned" ones, with an exception for `Reek Total` with spec 4.

 | Spec Index | Style | Avg CCN | Lint | Metrics | Reek Total |
 |---|---|---:|---:|---:|----:|----:|